 The Feldenkrais Method

 The Feldenkrais Method® of movement education is a remarkably effective approach to learning how to function with greater coordination and ease and with less pain and injury.
-It is a method that relies on the way that humans naturally learn best-- by exploring variations on a theme, paying attention, making subtle distinctions among sensations, and using the motivation of curiosity to ask questions, rather than using determination to be correct.
+It is a method that relies on the way that humans naturally learn best-- by exploring variation, paying attention, and making subtle distinctions among sensations and observations.
 Developed by renowned physicist, mechanical engineer, and judo master Moshe Feldenkrais (1904-1984), the method is used to help people improve their performance of everyday activities as well as specialized skills.

 There are two types of Feldenkrais lessons: group classes called Awareness Through Movement®(ATM) and individual, hands-on lessons called Functional Integration®(FI).
 Both kinds of lessons engage your nervous system in an intriguing and surprising learning process.
 The lessons help you form a larger, clearer sensory image of how you're structured and the range of efficient movements possible for your structure.